grace-maarten/platform-engineering-101/README.md

 ```shell
 alias oc="$(pwd)/oc"
 ```

-_Note: When interacting with an OpenShift cluster, you can make use of the OpenShift CLI._
-_Command line tools can be found by logging in to an OpenShift cluster, clicking the question mark button in the top right corner and selecting the tool you want to download.
-In case you don't want to configure your local machine, you can make use of Red Hat Dev Spaces._
+_These commands can be executed from a terminal.
+In order to access a new terminal, click the hamburger icon in dev spaces, terminal > new terminal.
+When prompted, you can choose the workshop folder as root (i.e., platform-engineering-101)._

 <a id="Step_1.2"></a>

 ### 1.2 Clone excerise manifest files for this workshop
-Next to that, clone the exercise manifest files into this repository too.
+You should now have successfully set up your developer sandbox and set up the workspace Git repo.
+For the purposes of this workshop, you'll also need to clone the exercise manifest files into this repository too.
 These will be used later on in this workshop.

 ```shell
 mkdir training-exercises